-Once a request/response transaction has completed successfully, the client will have been presented a realm and nonce by the server, and selected a username and password with which it authenticated.
+Once a request/response transaction has completed, the client will have been presented a realm and nonce by the server, and selected a username and password with which it authenticated.
 The client SHOULD cache the username, password, realm, and nonce for subsequent communications with the server.
 When the client sends a subsequent request, it MUST include either the USERNAME or USERHASH, REALM, NONCE, and PASSWORD-ALGORITHM attributes with these cached values.
-It MUST include a MESSAGE-INTEGRITY attribute or a MESSAGE-INTEGRITY-SHA256 attribute, computed as described in Section 14.5 and Section 14.5 and Section 14.6 using the cached password.
+It MUST include a MESSAGE-INTEGRITY attribute or a MESSAGE-INTEGRITY-SHA256 attribute, computed as described in Section 14.6 using the cached password.
 The choice between the two attributes depends on the attribute received in the response to the first request.